Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Related Work

 \textbf{Targeted Attack on MLLMs.} Attacks on MLLMs can be untargeted (degrading responses) or targeted (steering outputs to a specified goal).
 Recent work increasingly studies \emph{transferable targeted} attacks, including surrogate-based transfer~\cite{zhao2023evaluating}, diffusion-guided optimization~\cite{guo2024efficient}, and frequency/ensemble-enhanced black-box methods~\cite{dong2023robust}.
 Transfer is further boosted by stronger surrogates/generators~\cite{zhang2025anyattack}, lightweight stochastic augmentations~\cite{li2025a}, and joint global--local feature alignment for proprietary models~\cite{jia2025adversarial,hu2025transferable}.

-\textbf{Our Motivation.} While universal transferable attacks on MLLMs have attracted increasing attention in recent years \cite{zhang2024universal,yang2024efficient,zhou2025vanish,zhou2023advclip}, we focus on a substantially more challenging \textit{targeted universal} setting, in which a single perturbation must consistently steer model outputs toward a specified target.
-Unlike X-Transfer \cite{huang2025x}, whose targets are limited to 10 fixed text descriptions, our framework supports arbitrary target images, providing a richer and more realistic target space for vision-centric tasks.
+\textbf{Our Motivation.} While universal transferable attacks on MLLMs have attracted increasing attention in recent years \cite{chen2020universal,zhang2024universal,zhou2025vanish}, we focus on a substantially more challenging \textit{targeted universal} setting, in which a single perturbation must consistently steer model output toward a specified target.
+Unlike X-Transfer \cite{huang2025x}, whose targets are limited to 10 fixed text descriptions, our framework supports arbitrary target images, providing a more realistic target space for vision-centric tasks.